MIDOSS/MOHID-Cmd/docs/index.rst

 License
 =======

-The MIDOSS-MOHID command processor code and documentation are copyright 2018 by the `MIDOSS project contributors`_, The University of British Columbia, and Dalhousie University.
+The MIDOSS-MOHID command processor code and documentation are Copyright 2018-2019 by the `MIDOSS project contributors`_, The University of British Columbia, and Dalhousie University.